Nicotine: Medical

-A nicotine patch applied to the left arm.
-The Cochrane Collaboration finds that nicotine replacement therapy increases a quitter's chance of success by 50–60%, regardless of setting.

 The primary therapeutic use of nicotine is treating nicotine dependence to eliminate smoking and the damage it does to health.
 Nicotine itself is not a standalone cessation tool; its efficacy in smoking cessation relies on nicotine replacement therapy (NRT) delivery systems, which vary formulations (e.g., transdermal patches and lozenges for steady release versus oral gum, inhalers, and nasal sprays for acute relief) to control and modify how much nicotine is delivered and absorbed, and to mimic tobacco pharmacokinetics without harmful byproducts.

 A 2018 Cochrane Collaboration review found high-quality evidence that all current forms of nicotine replacement therapy (gum, patch, lozenges, inhaler, and nasal spray) increase the chances of successfully quitting smoking by 50–60%, regardless of setting.

 Combining nicotine patch use with a faster acting nicotine replacement, like gum or spray, improves the odds of treatment success.

 In contrast to recreational nicotine products, which have been designed to maximize the likelihood of addiction, nicotine replacement products (NRTs) are designed to minimize addictiveness.
 The more quickly a dose of nicotine is delivered and absorbed, the higher the addiction risk.

 Pesticide

 Nicotine has been used as an insecticide since at least 1690, in the form of tobacco extracts or as pure nicotine sulfate (although other components of tobacco also seem to have pesticide effects).
 It acts on the nicotinic acetylcholine receptor, and gave the receptor its name.
 Nicotine is in IRAC group 4B.
-Nicotine insecticides have been banned in the US since 2014, including use on organic crops, and caution is recommended for small gardeners.
+Between 1915 and 1992, nicotine sulfate was available for purchase a home insecticide in the United States under the trade name "Black Leaf 40".
+Nicotine insecticides have been banned in the US since 2014, including use on organic crops, and is not recommended for small gardeners.
 Nicotine pesticides have been banned in the EU since 2009.
 Foods are imported from countries in which nicotine pesticides are allowed, such as China, but foods may not exceed maximum nicotine levels.

-Neonicotinoids, such as imidacloprid, which are derived from and structurally similar to nicotine, are widely used as agricultural and veterinary pesticides as of 2016.
+Neonicotinoids, such as imidacloprid, are synthetic insecticides derived from and structurally similar to nicotine.
+They are widely used in agriculture and veterinary medicine.
+Unlike traditional surface-applied nicotine pesticides, neonicotinoids are systemic: they are absorbed throughout the plant and cannot be washed off.
+This reduces worker exposure but requires timed applications to limit consumer residues in food crops.

 Performance

 Nicotine-containing products are sometimes used for the performance-enhancing effects of nicotine on cognition.
 A 2010 meta-analysis of 41 double-blind, placebo-controlled studies concluded that nicotine or smoking had significant positive effects on aspects of fine motor abilities, alerting and orienting attention, and episodic and working memory.
-A 2015 review noted that stimulation of the α4β2 nicotinic receptor is responsible for certain improvements in attentional performance; among the nicotinic receptor subtypes, nicotine has the highest binding affinity at the α4β2 receptor (k_{i}=1 nM), which is also the biological target that mediates nicotine's addictive properties.
+A 2015 review noted that stimulation of the α4β2 nicotinic receptor is responsible for certain improvements in attentional performance; among the nicotinic receptor subtypes, nicotine has the highest binding affinity at the α4β2 receptor (K_{i}=1 nM), which is also the biological target that mediates nicotine's addictive properties.
 Nicotine has potential beneficial effects, but it also has paradoxical effects, which may be due to the inverted U-shape of the dose-response curve or pharmacokinetic features.